Cavista-Hackathon-2024/team_dev_mike/README.md

-# Doctor's Notes Authentication System
+# Doctor's Prescription Authentication System

 ## Overview

-This project aims to provide a secure authentication system for doctor's notes and prescriptions.
+This project aims to provide a secure authentication system for doctor's prescriptions.
 It ensures that only authorized personnel can access and modify sensitive medical information, enhancing patient privacy and data integrity.

 ## Features